-We tested the design and operating effectiveness of certain of Chugai's internal controls relevant to the calculation of royalties and income from out-licensing agreements.
+We tested the design and operating effectiveness of certain of Chugai's internal controls relevant to the calculation of royalty income, profit-sharing income and income from out-licensing agreements.
 In this assessment, we focused our testing on controls to determine whether or not the amount and accounting treatment of royalties and income from profit-sharing arrangements with collaboration partners are appropriate based on the relevant reports or agreements.